Thanks to Abbie for suggesting our Baby Name of the Day.

 It makes for more history than you might expect from such a modern name.

-Credit for this name’s rise is down to one factor: a celebrity kid.
+Credit for the name’s rise is down to one factor: a celebrity kid.
 But not just any celebrity kid – she quickly became a star in her own right.

 Born in 1963, Tatum Beatrice O’Neal was the daughter of actors Ryan O’Neal and Joanna Moore.
-Her dad had not quite hit it big – a year later, he joined the cast of smash hit drama Peyton Place and became a household name.
+Her dad had not quite hit it big when she was born.
+But a year later, he joined the cast of smash hit drama Peyton Place and became a household name.
 Movie roles followed, like 1970’s Love Story.

-Miss O’Neal claimed that she was named for jazz pianist Art Tatum.
+Miss O’Neal explained that she was named for jazz pianist Art Tatum.

 Born in 1909, the musician is considered one of the greatest jazz pianists of his generation.
-He died in 1956, but his recordings were widely available, so the timing makes sense.
+He died in 1956, but his recordings remained widely available, so the timing makes sense.

 Speaking of timing, let’s take a look at the numbers.